CyberThagavalForensics/CyberThagavalForensics-Portfolio/case2-image-forensic-analysis/READme.md

 To verify whether a given image is original or has been modified.

 ## Files Used
-- Original-sample image
+- Original image
-- Edited-sample image
+- Edited image

 ## Method
 The images were visually examined and compared using forensic tools to check for any signs of manipulation or editing.